 Ionizing radiation in the dose delivered by a CT scan is enough to damage your DNA and create free radicals, the molecules that cause oxidative stress and wreak havoc on your organs, tissues, and cells.
-When the radiation from CT scans causes you to accumulate more damage than your body can repair, this is when cancer and other chronic diseases appear.
+When the radiation from CT scans causes you accumulate more damage than your body can repair, this is when cancer and other chronic diseases appear.

 A 2013 Australian study that looked at more than 680,000 people who had CT scans is helping us to quantify that damage.
-People scanned had a 24% increased risk of cancer, and each additional scan increased that risk by another 16%.
+People scanned had a 24 percent increased risk of cancer, and each additional scan increased that risk by another 16 percent.
 Factors that affect how well you can handle the radiation include your age, lifestyle, previous radiation exposure, vulnerability of the tissue being scanned, and the measures your technician takes to protect you from the radiation.

 The units we use to measure the amount of radiation you are getting (mSv) take into account the type of radiation and the vulnerability of the tissues being scanned.
 This gives us your “equivalent dose” of radiation, so we can measure the biological impact of the radiation on your body.

-When we use this form of measurement we can see that the survivors of the 1945 atomic bomb blast at Hiroshima got an equivalent dose of radiation to what you get from two or three CT scans, and the Fukushima nuclear power plant accident in 2011 may have actually caused less radiation exposure than one CT of your abdomen and pelvis does!
+When we use this form of measurement we can see that the survivors of the 1945 atomic bomb blast at Hiroshima got an equivalent dose of radiation to what you get from 2 or 3 CT scans, and the Fukushima nuclear power plant accident in 2011 caused less radiation exposure than one CT of your abdomen and pelvis does!

 Why Are We Getting So Many Scans?

-As you can clearly see, all of this radiation exposure can be a serious threat to your health.
+As you can clearly see, all of this radiation exposure is a serious threat to your health.
 So why are we getting so many CT scans done and what are the dangers of radiation exposure?
 Here are the main reasons:

 We aren’t aware of the danger.
-A Consumer Reports Survey of more than 1,000 adults found that only 2% of people who had CT scans done felt the test might have been unnecessary.
+A Consumer Reports Survey of more than 1,000 adults found that only 2 percent of people who had CT scans done felt the test might have been unnecessary.
 And how many of us are aware of the radiation risks?